Ocram95/AndroidStego/scripts/Reassemble_apks/README.md

     - apk_orginal/, where the original apks are stored.
     - apk_stego/, where the modified apks will be stored.

-The directory `data_rebuilt` contains the json with the hashes of new rebuilt applications, and the combinations of modified assets and the path where to copy the asset.
+The directory `data_rebuilt` contains the json with the hashes of new rebuilt applications, and the combinations of modified resources and the path where to copy the resources.